Financial Aid Frequently Asked Questions

 How do I request an IRS tax transcript?

-If you have been asked to provide an IRS Tax return transcript, we enourage you to link your FAFSA directly to the IRS.
-To do this, log back in to your 2016-2017 FAFSA and select ‘Make FAFSA Corrections’, located near the bottom of your FAFSA log in page.
+If you have been asked to provide an IRS Tax return transcript, we encourage you to link your FAFSA directly to the IRS.
+To do this, log back in to your 2020-2021 FAFSA and select ‘Make FAFSA Corrections’, located near the bottom of your FAFSA log in page.
 Then navigate to your financial sections and choose the ‘Link to IRS’ option.

 Please note that not everyone can use the IRS link on FAFSA.
-If you are not given the option to link, and you are required to provide an IRS Tax Transcript, you will need to request one by mail.
+If you are not given the option to link, and you are required to provide an IRS Tax Transcript or Tax Returns, you may need to request one by mail.

 Disclaimer – Descriptions of financial aid programs are subject to change, due to possible changes in federal, state, and College policies, and/or due to changes in funding levels.
 The Financial Aid Services Office will make every reasonable effort to keep applicants and students aware of any such changes.